atlassian/data-center-helm-charts/documentation/docs/examples/logging/efk/EFK.md

-# Logging in a Kubernetes environment - EFK Stack
+# Logging in a Kubernetes environment

 !!!warning Disclaimer
     **This functionality is not officially supported.** This document explains how to enable aggregated logging in your Kubernetes cluster.
 There are many ways to do this and this document showcases only a few of the options.